wadmp/wadmp.github.io/src/gen3/tutorials/device/README.md

 **Rules**:

-Only unclaimed (aka "Released") Devices can be Claimed by a Company.
+- Only unclaimed (aka "Released") Devices can be Claimed by a Company.

-A Device may only be claimed by one Company.
+- A Device may only be claimed by one Company.

-That Company may release a Device that a Company has claimed.
+- That Company may release a Device that a Company has claimed.

-A Company must claim a Device before it may be managed or monitored by that Company.
+- A Company must claim a Device before it may be managed or monitored by that Company.
+- Free Company can claim only five unique devices.
+Claiming another device is not possible, only the one device that you released before.

 **Steps**: